Mahmoud-Italy/Larafast-fastApi/README.md

 ![fast-api-logo](fast-api-logo.webp)

-# What does mean FastApi:
+# What does mean FastAPI:
 A Fastapi Laravel package to help you generate CRUD API Controllers and Resources, Model.. etc

 # What actually do?
-Suppose you are building an api, and you want to create controller and resources and model and factory.. etc, then you have to do a ton of other tedious and to be honest, boring things like creating migrations, model factories, the controller, form validation and adding all the logic and what not.
+Suppose you are building an api, and you want to create controller and resources and model and factory.. etc, then you have to do a ton of other tedious and to be honest, boring things like creating migrations, model factories, the controller, form validation and adding all !.

-So what Fastapi does is when you tell it the model name, it will do all those boring things.
+So what FastAPI does is when you tell it the model name, it will do all those boring things.
 When it's done you have the following:
 <ul>
     <li>Blog.php</li>
     <li>BlogController.php ship with code already exists</li>